 The endless transformation of waste into value from

-in the delivery of health care.
+the customers perspective in the delivery of health care.

 Some in health care worry about the use of the term “customer,” thinking it refers to patients only, rather than to anyone affected by our work.
 We can also use the term “those we serve” to avoid this confusion.
 Customers can be either internal or external.
-While patients are
+While patients are usually our "end" customer, there are many other customers we must consider, including each other.
+When one department needs a piece of information from another department to perform a task, that first department is the customer.

 For example, when radiology needs a requisition from our physician to schedule and perform an MRI, the ordering physician is an internal customer, just as the patient is the external customer.